dhis2/dhis2-docs/src/sysadmin/concepts/Upgrade-Guide.md

     intensive, it needs fast disks, preferably SSD disks.

 #### Upgrade Schedule
-When is the best time to do upgrades ?.
+When is the best time to do upgrades?

-      - Friday, -- Monday ?.
+      - Friday, -- Monday?
       - Ensure your have all hands on deck
       - DHIS2 release schedule
 - Your plan should be scheduled - You tasks should have timelines
-- Is your plan Realistic - Is your plan feasible ?.
-Is it achievable ?.
+- Is your plan Realistic - Is your plan feasible?
+Is it achievable?
 It should take account of the available resources, constraints and potential challenges.
-- Know more on who does what ?. - The upgrade process in most cases is a collaborating project.
+- Know more on who does what? - The upgrade process in most cases is a collaborating project.
 Know your team prior.
 - Continuous Monitoring and Evaluation: - Contently review you plan while executing it, identify issues arising, make necessary changes if need be.
 Your plan should be flexible.
 - Plan for a test bed resource requirements.